 Roman numerals set of basic symbols:

-Thus, initially, the maximum larger number that was written with Roman numerals was: 3,999 = MMMCMXCIX.
+Thus, initially, the largest number that was written with Roman numerals was: MMMCMXCIX (3,999).

 Roman numerals reading rules, summary: